 Theodore Roosevelt and Conservation

-"We have fallen heirs to the most glorious heritage a people ever received, and each one must do his part if we wish to show that the nation is worthy of its good fortune."
-Theodore Roosevelt
+"We have fallen heirs to the most glorious heritage a people ever received, and each one must do his part if we wish to show that the nation is worthy of its good fortune." - Theodore Roosevelt

-National Parks and Monuments Established by Theodore Roosevelt
+Public Lands Established by Theodore Roosevelt